TopologyHealth/IG-Authoring-Prompts/input/pagecontent/index.md

-## FHIR IG Prompt Library

 Welcome to the FHIR Implementation Guide Prompt Library!
 This resource provides curated prompts and guidance to help you author high-quality FHIR Implementation Guides using LLMs.
+Feel free to visit the [GitHub](https://github.com/TopologyHealth/IG-Authoring-Prompts) page to suggest items for inclusion, or submit a change yourself.

 ### 🎯 Purpose